-- Upon request, Kokomo School Corporation discloses educational records without consent to officials of another school district in which a student seeks or intends to enroll.
+Upon request, Kokomo School Corporation discloses educational records without consent to officials of another school district in which a student seeks or intends to enroll.
 When FERPA authorizes disclosure to a person or entity without consent, education records will be disclosed and forwarded upon request without notice to the parent or eligible student.

-- 4. Within FERPA requirements, the Kokomo School Corporation must list the categories (below) that are considered "directory information" for each student attending the schools within the corporation.
+Within FERPA requirements, the Kokomo School Corporation must list the categories (below) that are considered "directory information" for each student attending the schools within the corporation.
 This means that this designated "directory information" may be disclosed without written consent from parents and eligible students unless a parent and/or eligible student have advised (in writing) Kokomo Schools officials to the contrary.
-The primary purpose of "directory information" is to allow Kokomo Schools officials to include information from the student's education records in school publications.
+The primary purpose of "directory information" is to allow Kokomo Schools officials to include information from the student's educational records in school publications.
 Examples include, but are not limited to:

-- A playbill
+- A playbill, showing your student's role in a drama production;

-- The annual yearbook
+- The annual yearbook;

-- Honor roll and other academic listings
+- Honor roll or other recognition lists;

-- Graduation and honors programs
+- Graduation programs; and

-- Sports activity rosters and publications, such as showing height for basketball and weight for wrestling The school corporation also may release certain directory information information in an education record that is generally not considered harmful or an invasion of privacy if released to outside organizations without the consent of a parent and/or eligible student.
-Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks, media, colleges, civic or school-related organizations, and federal, state, and/or local government agencies.
-The following information has been designated as "directory information" by the Kokomo School Corporation:
+- Sports activity sheets, such as for wrestling, showing weight and height of team members.

+Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
+Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks; media; colleges; civic or school-related organizations; and federal, state, and local government agencies.
+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965, as amended (ESEA), to provide military recruiters, upon request, with the following information - names, addresses, and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.
+[Note: These laws are Section 9528 of the ESEA (20 USC § 7908) and 10 USC § 503(c).]

+If you do not want Kokomo School Corporation to disclose any or all of the types of information designated below as directory information from your child's education records without your prior written consent, you must notify the Kokomo School Corporation in writing within 15 days of the start of the school year.
+Kokomo School Corporation has designated the following information as directory information:
-- Student's name, address, telephone listing, electronic mail address, and date and place of birth

-- Student's major field of study

-- Student's photograph

-- Student's grade level and dates of attendance

-- Participation in officially recognized activities and sports - · Weight and height of members of athletic teams - Degrees, honors, and awards received - The most recent educational agency or institution attended - Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems, but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user - Student ID number or other unique personal identifier that is displayed on a student ID badge, but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user
+- Student's name, address, telephone listing, electronic mail address, and date and place of birth - Student's major field of study - Student's photograph - Student's grade level and dates of attendance - Participation in officially recognized activities and sports - Weight and height of members of athletic teams - Degrees, honors, and awards received - The most recent educational agency or institution attended - Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems, but only if the identifier cannot be used to gain access to educational records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user - Student ID number or other unique personal identifier that is displayed on a student ID badge, but only if the identifier cannot be used to gain access to educational records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user